mitre/caldera/docs/philosophy.rst

 has several important implications:

 **CALDERA** doesn't focus on the things an adversary will do to "get in".
-Things like vulnerability scanning, penetration testing, intelligence gathering, and spearphising, that commonly occur as a precursor to an attack are out of scope for **CALDERA**.
+Things like vulnerability scanning, penetration testing, intelligence gathering, and spearphishing, that commonly occur as a precursor to an attack are out of scope for **CALDERA**.

 **CALDERA**'s behavior reflects what attackers do after initially compromising a network, which